Julie Pullen: Research and career

 At the United States Naval Research Laboratory, Pullen developed strategies to improve forecast capabilities.
 She pioneered the use of the ocean-atmosphere mesoscale modeling system (COAMPS), and used it to model the downslope Bora.
 In 2004, Pullen moved to Columbia University as a Marie Tharp Fellow.

 In 2011, Pullen was made director of the United States Department of Homeland Security National Center for Maritime Security.
 She was appointed a professor of civil engineering at Stevens Institute of Technology in 2015, where she worked on oceans, weather and fluid flow.
-She led the Maritime Security Lab, where she concentrated on costal sustainability challenges.
+She led the Maritime Security Lab, where she concentrated on coastal sustainability challenges.
 She used research cruises and simulations to better understand ocean circulation and extreme weather events.

 Pullen spent 2018 as a Fulbright Scholar in the Philippines.
 She developed multi-modal forecasting techniques that combined air, sea, land and river models to better predict flooding and landslides.

 Pullen is the founding director of Propeller Ventures, an early stage fund that looks to support projects that protect the oceans and climate.

 In 2024, Bloomberg named Pullen as one of their "Climate Leaders to Watch".
 She features in the film Earth Protectors, which explored how climate change was impacting communities around the world.